 Camping with the Army Corps of Engineers

-Three of the Corps campgrounds are along the cross-Florida Okeechobee Waterway, and one on Lake Seminole at the Florida-Georgia state line, where the Chattahoochee and Flint rivers converge to form Florida’s Apalachicola River.
+A fourth COE campground is located on Lake Seminole at the Florida-Georgia state line, where the Chattahoochee and Flint rivers converge to form Florida’s Apalachicola River.

 Corps campgrounds are immaculate, as you might expect, and have tight security.
 All of them are waterfront and feature boat ramps.
 All four have water and electric hookups on concrete pads.